 One of the problems with many treatments and devices in the horse world is that they get thrown out there for everyone to try well in advance of the evidence that they actually do anything.
-This isn’t just a problem with shockwave, by the way, it’s a problem with stem cells, and magnets, and lasers, and any number of “promising” therapies that I’ve seen come and go over the past nearly (gasp) three decades or so.
+This isn’t just a problem with shockwave, by the way, it’s a problem with stem cells, and magnets, and lasers, and any number of “promising” therapies that I’ve seen come and go over the past (gasp) three decades or so.
 My three decades is something of a drop in the bucket for some therapies, for example, I ran across an old book at the UCLA medical school library from the late 1700’s touting the miracles of magnets.
-But when a therapy is, when it’s different, when it’s “cutting edge,” when it can be tried on conditions for which there is no satisfactory or sure cure, and when there is no strict premarket testing required, it hits the market, and away people go!
+But when a therapy is new, when it’s different, when it’s “cutting edge,” when it can be tried on conditions for which there is no quick, satisfactory, or sure cure, and when there is no strict premarket testing required, it hits the market, and away people go!

 After a time, however, those stodgy old scientists start to look into treatments and devices (that’s one of the things that scientists do), and, after a time, scientific evidence starts to catch up.
 This can be either a good or bad things in terms for proof of effectiveness for the proposed therapy; unfortunately, when it’s bad news, the evidence shows up long after people have invested lots of money in them.
 And it turns out that when it comes to shockwave, the past decade or so has provided some very good studies that mostly show that the units are not only not what they’re cracked up to be, but that they’re really not very much at all.
 People still use them of course – science is often not nearly as persuasive as earnest testimonials.
 Anyway, when it comes to scientific evidence and “shock wave,” here goes (and you can read for yourself, on a couple of them).